lastbackend/lastbackend/README.md

 ## Deploy It: the command-line toolkit for fast apps deploying

-Deploy It is an open-source command-line toolkit and daemon in one application, which allows you to deploy any application to any server.
+Deploy It is an open-source command-line toolkit and daemon in one application, which allows you to deploy applications to server.

-Deploy It fetches code from request or repo, build it and deploy it to any server.
+Deploy It fetches code from current directory, request or repo, build it and deploy it to server.
-Deploy It uses powerful Docker containers, that means that your app will be run anywhere, from your development enviroment on your laptop to any large scale cloud hosting.
+Deploy It uses powerful containers, that means that your app will be run anywhere, from your development environment on your laptop to any large scale cloud hosting.
-You can run your own deployit instance on your laptop for local development and deployment and connect remote deployit daemon to provide remote deploy on any server you want.
+You can run deploy it daemon on the host where you want to deploy your applications (it can be local or remote), run CLI with this host and your applications will be deployed on specified host.

 [Roadmap](https://github.com/deployithq/deployit/blob/master/ROADMAP.md)